OFA, DNA, & Coefficient of Inbreeding (COI) Testing

 DNA Testing

-The breeder should be able to show those who wish to adopt one of their pups DNA results.
+The breeder should be able to show DNA & orthopedic results.
 I give a copy of both parents DNA reports.
 I also give copies of my dogs' OFA certificates.
 I use Embark for my genetic testing, as they test for over 200 possible genetic conditions.

 COEFFICIENT OF INBREEDING (COI)

 COI is a means of testing a dog's DNA to check how diverse its gene pool is.
 The lower the percent, the more diverse the dog's gene pool is.
-This gives the dog the potential for ultra-high intelligence and lessons the chances of genetic issues.
+This gives the dog the potential for ultra-high intelligence and potentially lessons the chances of genetic issues.
 The average C.O.I of a purebred dog is 20%.
 The average C.O.I of a mixed breed dog is 10%.
 While this isn't the "end all be all" it does give you a good idea of the dogs gene pool.
 It can also be used to tell if a dog was inbred, line bred or cross bred.
 All of my puppies have a COI of between 20% and 0%.
 This number, however, is enhanced by a DNA profile which is clear of all genetic issues.
 All of my dogs are 100% clear of ALL genetic conditions.
 When a dog has a clean DNA profile, as well as a 0% to 20% COI, you are getting a genetically perfect animal.
+COI is basically the icing on the cake while DNA is the cake.